translationalneuromodeling/tapas/sem/README.md

 units hit threshold at a later point.
 When the inhibitory unit hits threshold before the early unit, early prosaccades are stopped.
 In this case, the two late units (that represent voluntary, pro- and antisaccades) can generate reactions depending on their hit times.
-In particular, if the antisaccade unit hits threshold at time \(t\) before the late prosaccade unit, an antisaccade at time \(t\) is generated, and similarly so for prosaccades.
+If the antisaccade unit hits threshold at time \(t\) before the late prosaccade unit, an antisaccade at time \(t\) is generated, and similarly so for prosaccades.